-Ninth Judicial Circuit Diversion Services are programs mandated by State Statute that allow eligible applicants the opportunity to get certain types of pending charges dismissed with successful program completion.
-This is accomplished for participants without the risk a criminal record (in PTI, AEP & WCU).
-The traffic diversion program (TEP) abolishes the risk of incurring an impaired driving record.
+Ninth Judicial Circuit Diversion Services are program mandated by State Statute that allows eligible applicants the opportunity to get certain types of pending charges dismissed with successful program completion.
+This is accomplished for participants without the risk of a criminal record (in PTI, AEP & WCU).
+The traffic Diversion program (TEP) abolishes the risk of incurring an impaired driving record.
 All program applicants receive a series of requirements and once successfully completed, charges are eligible for dismissal and expungement.
 Although created by State Statute, our programs are self-supporting.
-The Diversion Services programs and staff are under the control and supervision of the 9th Judicial Circuit Solicitor, Scarlett Wilson.
-Our operations are made possible by the cooperation of Judicial, Law Enforcement, and Community agencies.
+The Diversion Services programs and staff are under the control and supervision of the 9th Judicial Circuit Solicitor, Scarlett Wilson; our operations are made possible by the cooperation of Judicial, Law Enforcement, and Community agencies.
 There are two Diversion Services offices in the 9th Circuit.
 They are located downtown Charleston at 101 Meeting St., 2nd floor Suite 230 and in the Moncks Corner Courthouse at 300 B California Ave.
-Applicants must apply to the county office where the citation occurred.
+Applicants must apply in the county office where the citation occurred.
 Cases may be handled locally or out of area.
-Please see below for more specific information on each program.
+Please see below for more specific information.

 If you live outside of the local area, AEP, TEP and PTI applicants may apply for diversion through the mail.
 PTI may also apply on line.
 However, if applying to PTI with General Sessions charges, all participants must have a mandatory meeting with their Diversion case manager on site prior to PTI acceptance.
 All participants can be supervised while living in a different location.
 Choose the section below for further information.